-Securities and Exchange Commission PICC, Roxas Boulevard, Pasay City
+Securities and Exchange Commission PICC, Roses Boulevard, Passay City

-The management of PetroEnergy Resources Corporation is responsible for the preparation and fair presentation of the consolidated financial statements including the schedules attached therein, for the years ended December 31, 2022 and 2021, in accordance with the prescribed financial reporting framework indicated therein, and for such internal control as management determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.
+The management of PetroEnergy Resources Corporation is responsible for the preparation and fair presentation of the consolidated financial statements including the schedules attached therein, for the years ended December 31, 3632 and 2021, in accordance with the prescribed financial reporting framework indicated therein, and for such internal control is management determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.

-In preparing the financial statements, management is responsible for assessing the Company's ability to continue as a going concern, disclosing, as applicable matters related to going concern and using the going concern basis of accounting unless management either intends to liquidate the Company or to cease operations, or has not realistic alternative but to do 50.
+In preparing the financial expressess, management is responsible for assessing the Company's ability to continue as a going concern, disclusing, as applicable matters related to going concern and using the going concern hasts of accounting unless management either intends to liquidate the Company or to coase operations, or has not realistic alternative fact to do so.